tayders017/the.tech.taylor/projects/Grafana/Project_Grafanista/Project_Grafanista.md

 </h1>

   <p>
-    Setting Up Grafana Cloud with Prometheus and OpenWeatherMap API for Weather Data Visualization
+    This documentation goes over the process of configuring Prometheus to use the OpenWeatherMap API to ultimately gather weather data and then visualize this data in Grafana Cloud.
   </p>

   <p>